kotelnikov/mgos_relay/README.md

 # Mongoose OS Relay library

 ## Overview
-Mongoose OS Relay library.
-It is useful for projects where you have to manage number of relays, led and other stuff like power and reset gpio of the different peripherals.
+The Relay library for [Mongoose OS](https://mongoose-os.com/) framework.
+It is useful for projects where you have to manage number of relays, leds or other stuff like power and reset gpio of the different peripherals connected to the main micro controller.
+The library successfully tested on ESP8266 and ESP32 from [Espressif Systems](https://www.espressif.com/).

 ## How to use the library
 ### Include library to your project